mblakew/lounge-lizard/known-issues.md

 * **Channel users popup intermittently crashes:** When a user right-clicks a channel in the channels panel and selects **View Members**, a popup is displayed that lists all of the members in the channel.
 Frequently, that popup window will crash (disappear) with no apparent cause and no error message displayed in the GUI or in the console.

+* **Encrypt tokens:** The user's Slack API tokens and Microsoft refresh tokens are stored in an application configuration file and can be viewed by any user or process with access to the location on disk where the configuration file is stored.
+These values should be encrypted before they are written to the configuration file in order to decrease the possibility that they will be accessed and used improperly.

+* **Performance:** There are some parts of the application where poor performance adversely impacts the user experience.
+This is most pronounced when initially viewing a channel in a Microsoft Teams account and that channel contains many messages.
+In some cases, the current application code suffers from N+1 problems while in other cases the application may be making synchronous API calls that should instead be done asynchronously.
+(Note that though the application uses libraries that make asynchronous API calls, the application uses async/await to wait on the results of those API calls, thus effectively making them synchronous calls.)

 ## Slack

 * **Slack deprecated API methods:** Some API methods used by Lounge Lizard have been deprecated by Slack and will stop functioning in